saturnines/multicloud-llm/README.md

 - Add better instructions to running this.

 ## PR Requests
-- If you would like to add more absurd stuff such as blockchain (????) or god help me (two phase committing) to postgres and cassandra when I do add it sure go ahead.
+- If you would like to add more absurd stuff such as blockchain (????) or god help me (two phase committing) to postgres by all means open a PR.

 ## Disclaimer